intel/nauta/docs/user-guide/actions/experiment.md

 ### <a name="synopsis_logs"></a> Synopsis

 Displays logs from experiments.
-Logs to be displayed are chosen based on parameters given.
+Logs to be displayed are chosen based on parameters given in the command's call.

 ### <a name="syntax_logs"></a>  Syntax

-`dlsctl experiment logs [options] EXPERIMENT_NAME`
+`nctl experiment logs [options] EXPERIMENT_NAME`

 ### <a name="arguments_logs"></a> Arguments